Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Sharing/README.md

 #### Using Azure Active Directory

-This document demonstrates using [DefaultAzureCredential][default_cred_ref] to authenticate via Azure Active Directory.
+This example demonstrates using [DefaultAzureCredential][default_cred_ref] to authenticate via Azure Active Directory.
 However, any of the credentials offered by the [Azure.Identity][azure_identity] will be accepted.
 See the [Azure.Identity][azure_identity] documentation for more information about other credentials.

 Once you have chosen and configured your credential, you can create instances of the `SentSharesClient`.